trudged

 双语例句

-贫穷的冒险者徒步跋山涉水,殷实的旅游者乘车驾马,舒适而行。 - He trudged three hours in the snow to get back home.
+贫穷的冒险者徒步跋山涉水,殷实的旅游者乘车驾马,舒适而行。 - The old man trudged through the deep snow back towards home.